How to contribute to scikit-image¶

 For new functionality, always add an example to the gallery (see Sphinx-Gallery below for more details).

 No changes are ever merged without review and approval by two core team members.
 There are two exceptions to this rule.
 First, pull requests which affect only the documentation require review and approval by only one core team member in most cases.
 If the maintainer feels the changes are large or likely to be controversial, two reviews should still be encouraged.
 The second case is that of minor fixes which restore CI to a working state, because these should be merged fairly quickly.
-Reach out on the mailing list if you get no response to your pull request.
+Reach out on the developer forum if you get no response to your pull request.
 Never merge your own pull request.

 Set up your editor to remove trailing whitespace.
 Follow PEP08.
 Check code with pyflakes / flake8.